 - (a) Sanctioning Decision.
 The College employees responsible for determining sanctions are as follows: - (i) Students.
-Sanctions regarding students and student groups, organizations and teams will be determined by the Determination Panel.
-A Student Affairs representative will appear before and address the Determination Panel regarding sanctions.
-The Determination Panel's determination will be shared with the Parties as set forth in Section VII.B.6.
-Sanctions may be determined during the same meeting in which responsibility is determined, as set forth in Sections VII.B.4(c) and (d). - (ii) Teaching Faculty.
+Sanctions regarding students and student groups, organizations and teams will be determined by the Associate Dean of Students or his or her designee.
+The determination of the Associate Dean of Students or his or her designee will be shared with the Parties as set forth in Section VII.B.6.
+Sanctions may be determined during the same meeting in which responsibility is determined, as set forth in Sections VII.B.4(c) and (d).

+- (ii) Teaching Faculty.
 The Title IX Coordinator will provide the Provost/Dean of the College ("Dean of the College") with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.
-The

-Dean of the College will determine an appropriate sanction(s).
+The Dean of the College will determine an appropriate sanction(s).
 If the Dean of the College determines that a sanction of dismissal for is recommended, the sanction will be reviewed under Section VII.B.7(b).
-The Dean of the College will then provide written notification to the Title IX Coordinator of the action taken with regard to the faculty member.

-- (iii) Exempt Employees, Other Than Teaching Faculty.
+The Dean of the College will then provide written notification to the Title IX Coordinator of the action taken with regard to the faculty member.10 - (iii) Exempt Employees, Other Than Teaching Faculty.
 Sanctions regarding exempt employees, as defined by the College, will be determined by the Employee's Vice President (or his/her designee) or in the case of an employee in the Athletics Department or who reports to the President, the President's designee.
 The Director of Human Resources (or his/her designee) will be consulted on any sanction.
 The Title IX Coordinator will provide such official(s) with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report. - (iv) Non-Exempt Employees.
 Sanctions regarding non-exempt employees, as defined by the College, vendors, independent contractors and other third parties will be determined by the Director of Human Resources (or his/her designee).
 The Title IX Coordinator will provide such official with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.